nadako/lang/ideas.md

    can provide required behaviour to any existing type without run-time overhead (via static dispatch).

+ * "Proper" OOP.
+Not a fan of it personally, but it's required for languages interop and some people still do a lot of OOP.
+By "proper" i mean: abstract classes, protected fields, also everything final/sealed (non-inheritable, non-virtual) by default, requiring a keyword to enable subclassing (similar to Kotlin's "open").

  * Tuples.
 Yes, please!
 Also, with matching and inlining support.

  * Flexible variance settings or even inference, so they are not always invariant like in Haxe.